Mount Eliza (Western Australia): Memorials

-The Western Australian War Memorial is situated at the peak of Mount Eliza and was unveiled on 24 November 1929 by the State Governor Sir William Campion.
+The Western Australian War Memorial is situated at the peak of Mount Eliza and was unveiled on 24 November 1929 by the State Governor William Campion.
 It can be described as a granite obelisk (cenotaph) surrounded by loggia in which the names of those who died in or out of service are inscribed.
-In addition to the Cenotaph, the memorial precinct in Kings Park includes the court of contemplation, flame of remembrance and pool of reflection.
-The Cenotaph includes names of more than 7,000 members of service.
+In addition to the cenotaph, the memorial precinct in Kings Park includes the court of contemplation, flame of remembrance and pool of reflection.
+The cenotaph includes names of more than 7,000 members of service.
 This memorial receives more than 40,000 visitors each year during the Anzac Day Dawn Service.